June 26, 2012.

 of the Securities Exchange Act of 1934 (the “Act”)

 and Rule 19b-4 thereunder,

-notice is hereby given that on October 31, 2014, NYSE Arca, Inc. (the “Exchange” or “NYSE Arca”) filed with the Securities and Exchange Commission (the “Commission”) a Start Printed Page 68322proposed rule change as described in Items I, II and III below, which Items have been prepared by the Exchange.
+notice is hereby given that, on June 13, 2012, NYSE Arca, Inc. (the “Exchange” or “NYSE Arca”) filed with the Securities and Exchange Commission (the “Commission”) the proposed rule change as described in Items I, II and III below, which Items have been prepared by the self-regulatory organization.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.

 I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

-The Exchange proposes to amend the NYSE Arca Options Fee Schedule relating to Qualified Contingent Cross transaction fees, effective November 1, 2014.
+The Exchange proposes to amend its Fee Schedule to provide for additional co-location services and establish related fees.
 The text of the proposed rule change is available on the Exchange's Web site at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.

 II.
 Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

 In its filing with the Commission, the self-regulatory organization included statements concerning the purpose of, and basis for, the proposed rule change and discussed any comments it received on the proposed rule change.
 The text of those statements may be examined at the places specified in Item IV below.
 The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant parts of such statements.

 A. Self-Regulatory Organization's Statement of the Purpose of, and the Statutory Basis for, the Proposed Rule Change